Busy work schedule?

 Adjustment and Monitoring

-Most fixed expanders are widened incrementally with a small key, following a schedule your provider provides.
+Most fixed expanders are widened incrementally with a small key, following a schedule your provider will give you.
 Each adjustment applies gentle pressure that separates the two halves of the palate, stimulating new bone formation as they gradually move apart.
 Regular check-in visits allow the orthodontist to track progress and ensure the teeth and gums remain healthy throughout treatment.
+You may notice a small gap forming between the upper front teeth during this phase — this is normal and closes on its own as bone fills in.

 Retention and Next Steps